top of page

 Director of Greek Studies on Site

 Georgia Sermamoglou is an Associate Professor of Philosophy at the University of Patras, Greece.
 She holds a Ph.D. in Classics from the University of Virginia.
 She is the author of Playful Philosophy and Serious Sophistry: A Reading of Plato's "Euthydemus" (De Gruyter, 2014) and co-editor of Wisdom, Love, and Friendship in Ancient Greek Philosophy (De Gruyter, 2020).
-Her current research focuses on the relation between knowledge, virtue, and happiness in Plato's early dialogues.
+She is currently finishing a book on the relation between knowledge, virtue, and happiness in Plato's early dialogues.

 Alexia Zotou, Ph.D.